racket/racket/racket/src/README.txt

     without `--enable-shared`, you can safely move the install tree, because all file references within the installation are relative.

- 6. When building from a Git clone, after `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
+ 6. When building from a Git checkout (as opposed to a source code distribution), after `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
 Consider adding that package with

        raco pkg install -i racket-lib